 There is no simple set of instructions that can guarantee sanity, but if you want to overcome emotional difficulties and become happier, psychotherapist Philippa Perry argues that there are four cornerstones to sanity you can influence to bring about change.
 By developing your self-observation skills, examining how you relate to others, breaking out of your comfort zone and exploring new ways of defining yourself, she demonstrates that it is possible to become a little less tortured and a little more fulfilled.
 This book is at once a brilliant explanation of our minds and a profoundly useful guide to facing up to the many challenges life throws our way.
 One in the new series of books from The School of Life, launched May 2012: How to Stay Sane by Philippa Perry How to Find Fulfilling Work by Roman Krznaric How to Worry Less About Money by John Armstrong How to Change the World by John-Paul Flintoff How to Thrive in the Digital Age by Tom Chatfield How to Think More About Sex by Alain de Botton

-War hero John Puller is known to be the top investigator in the US Army's CID.
-So when a family with military connections is brutally murdered in a remote area of West Virginia, Puller is called to investigate, and soon suspects the case has wider implications.
-As the body count rises he teams up with local homicide detective Samantha Cole.
+Zero Day is the explosive first instalment in David Baldacci's thrilling John Puller series.
+Distinguished as a top investigator in the US government, John Puller is called in to conduct an enquiry into the brutal murders of a family in a remote area of West Virginia.
+It soon becomes clear that the case has wider implications and as the body count rises he teams up with local homicide detective Samantha Cole.
 As the web of deceit is revealed, it quickly becomes apparent that there's much more to this case than they had first thought.
 It is an investigation where nothing is as it seems, and nothing can be taken at face value.
 When Puller and Cole discover a dangerous situation in the making, Puller finds he must turn to the one person who can help avert certain catastrophe.
 A person he has known all his life.
 In a breathtaking rollercoaster race against time, Cole fears for the community in which she was raised, and Puller knows he has to overcome the enemies of his country to avoid far reaching disaster.
 But in the end, you can't kill what you can't see is coming . . .

 Twenty years ago, Tommy Molto charged his colleague Rusty Sabich with the murder of a former lover; when a shocking turn of events transformed Prosecutor Rusty from the accuser into the accused.
 Rusty was cleared, but the seismic trial left both men reeling.
 Molto's name was dragged through the mud and while Rusty regained his career, he lost much more . . .
 Now, Rusty - sixty years old and a chief judge - wakes to a new nightmare.
 His wife Barbara has died in suspicious circumstances and once again, he is the prime suspect.
 Reunited with his charismatic lawyer Sandy Stern, Rusty will do anything to convince his beloved son Nat of his innocence.
 But what is he hiding?
 In an explosive trial which will expose lies, jealousy, revenge, corruption and the darker side of human nature, Rusty Sabich and Tommy Molto will battle it out to finally discover the real meaning of truth, and of justice.